There is not much between a perfect cooked dinner of steak and something that is dry and tough on the inside.

 - The Chemistry of Cooking a steak

-Part of the problem, while we all have heard of the terms like medium steak for newer grillmasters, and aspiring home chefs there is a vast amount of conflicting advice on how to tell if your meat is done just as you wanted it.
+The problem, while we all have heard of the terms like medium steak for the new grillmasters, and aspiring home chefs there is a vast amount of different advice to tell when your steak is done just as you wanted it.

 Here are some of the ways that are commonly referred to when grilling steak

 - salt test